tylerdemier/tdmsports/README.md

 You need to install both NodeJS and Python dependencies:

 **Python**
-1. Open a cmd.
+1. Open a cmd as administrator.
-2. Navigate to the following directory: `.\TDMSports\tdmsportsMain\app`
+2. Navigate to the following directory: `.\tdmsportsMain`
 ```
-cd TDMSports/tdmsportsMain/app
+cd tdmsportsMain
 ```
 3. Run the following command:
 ```